-Exuberant only-in-Miami parade opens Faena Arts District
+Exuberant only-in-Miami parade opens Faena arts district

 Culture’s a carnival for opening of dazzling Faena Forum

-A frazzled-looking Arto Lindsay, the avant-garde musician who was one of the procession’s architects, stood in the street frantically directing bands coming from opposite directions — cheerleaders in skimpy black costumes with “Flame” across their chests popping into the air, a Haitian group blowing bamboo tubes and tin horns in boisterous carnival rara music, a marching band pumping hips and flaunting tubas.
+A frazzled-looking Arto Lindsay, the avant-garde musician who was one of the procession’s creators (artists Claire Tancons and architect Gia Wolff were the others), stood in the street frantically directing bands coming from opposite directions — cheerleaders in skimpy black costumes with “Flame” across their chests popping into the air, a Haitian group blowing bamboo tubes and tin horns in boisterous carnival rara music, a marching band pumping hips and flaunting tubas.

 Artist Miralda’s section on food featured giant statues of indigenous foods — an ear of corn, an alligator, a boniato, a conch — carried on an enormous metal skewer, accompanied by lines of people blowing conch shells that echoed eerily up and down the street.